Sports and Nutrition: Fueling Your Performance

 What should I eat to fuel my exercise?

 Before exercise: The food you eat before you exercise greatly affects the quality of your athletic performance as well as how you feel during and after exercise.
-These tips will help you plan your pre-exercise meals to prevent low blood sugar, to keep you from feeling hungry during your workout, and to fuel your muscles for training and competition.
+These tips will help you plan your pre-exercise meals to prevent low blood sugar, to keep you from feeling hungry during your workout, and to fuel your muscles for endurance while training and competing.

 • Eat a larger meal that contains carbohydrates, protein, and fat if you have 4+ hours before you begin your exercise.
 Smaller “mini” meals that are high in carbohydrates and moderate in protein are better if you have 2-3 hours before your workout begins.
 Carbohydrates are important to be having at all meals and snacks because they give you energy.
 Whole grain carbohydrates will give you long-lasting energy power and are best eaten further out from a workout.
 Whole grain pasta, bagels, baked potatoes, brown rice, and fresh fruit are all good sources of complex carbohydrates.
 Refined carbohydrates (such as white bread, white rice, white crackers) will give you quick energy, and are best eaten 30 min-1 hour prior to exercise.